Forty-six years

 French writer referred to the science of pataphysics as the laws

-and equations which describe or govern the astral level, or as he put
+which describe or govern the astral level, or as he put

 it on one